avdol0521/live-breh/content/h4k2liv3/Task files/T1-19-agentSudo.md

 Agent J
 ```
 ## ssh and ftp bruteforcing:
-- `hydra -l chris -P /usr/share/wordlists/rockyou.txt ssh://10.10.196.182:22` while that runs imma run an ftp bruteforce as well since the room asks for it. oh and all nmap ftp scripts as well cuz why tf not
+- `hydra -l chris -P /usr/share/wordlists/rockyou.txt ssh://10.10.196.182:22` while that runs imma run an ftp bruteforce as well since the room asks for it. oh and all nmap ftp scripts as well cuz why tf not <br>
  ![[agentSudoBruteforceSS.png]]
  - fun lmao. we already got the pass from ftp as well
  - found creds: